 Generally, mountain lions are calm, quiet and elusive.
 They are most commonly found in areas with plentiful prey and adequate cover.
 Such conditions exist in mountain subdivisions, urban fringes and open spaces.
 Consequently, the number of mountain lion/human interactions has increased.
 The increase likely is due to a variety of reasons: more people moving into mountain lion habitat, an increase in prey populations, and increase in mountain lion numbers and expanded range, more people using hiking and running trails in mountain lion habitat, and a greater awareness of the presence of mountain lions.

 Even so, the potential for being killed or injured by a mountain lion is quite low compared to many other natural hazards.
-There is far greater risk, for example, or being stuck by lightning than of being attacked by a mountain lion.
+There is far greater risk, for example, of being struck by lightning than of being attacked by a mountain lion.

 Now that people and mountain lions occupy so much of the same geographical areas in California (see map above), encounters are expected to increase.
 If you live in mountain lion habitat, here's what you can do to reduce your chances of encountering a mountain lion near your home: